 The Centre houses two galleries; the Ephraim Bani Gallery safely accommodates and displays historical artefacts as part of an annual cultural maintenance program and the Wabunaw Geth Gallery exhibits a changing program of contemporary and visiting works.

-To encourage the practice of cultural traditions, the Art Centre hosts a public programs of art storytelling, weaving and beading workshops every month.
+To encourage the practice of cultural traditions, the Cultural Centre hosts a public programs of art storytelling, weaving and beading workshops every month.
 Community members and visitors are invited to participate, learn and practice cultural skills whilst reflecting on traditional art and histories of the region.

 The Centre’s Gallery Shop provides an outlet for Aboriginal and Torres Strait Islander artists to sell their art and craftwork.
 All purchases made from Gab Titui directly support Indigenous artists and their communities.